chimera-linux/cports/Packaging.md

   must be satisfied in order for this package to auto-install (i.e. if all packages in this list are installed, this one will also be installed).
   This is basically the reverse of a "recommends" feature.
 You should always include at least one versioned constraint.
+May contain actual package or subpackage objects, which resolve to their full versioned name like in the `depends` list.
 * `maintainer` *(str)* The maintainer of the package, in the same format as Git commits (i.e. `name <email>`).
 Orphaned packages should use the maintainer `Orphaned <orphaned@chimera-linux.org>`.